 - Construct a new admission and treatment building, a new structure for disturbed female patients, a new building for tubercular patients, five cottages for officers, and a new power plant.

 - Renovate the male and female wards of the Main Hospital Building.

-Towards the goal of modernising the campus, a new $565,000 power plant was finished in 1948, 13 followed by the Hadley Building for admissions in 1950, and the Daniel and Hennessey buildings in 1967.
-3 The Dr Morris L. Sharp Building was dedicated on September 13, 1973.
+Towards the goal of modernizing the campus, a new $565,000 power plant was finished in 1948, 13 followed by the Hadley Building for admissions in 1950, and the Daniel and Hennessey buildings in 1967.
+3 The Dr. Morris L. Sharp Building was dedicated on September 13, 1973.
 9

-Deinstitutionalisation, the process of replacing long-term psychiatric hospitals with community mental health services, began in the late 1950’s.
-The movement towards deinstitutionalisation was born out of a socio-political change for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
+Deinstitutionalization, the process of replacing long-term psychiatric hospitals with community mental health services, began in the late 1950s.
+The movement towards deinstitutionalization was born out of a socio-political change for community-based services and open hospitals and the advent of psychotropic drugs and financial rationales.
 4

-Westborough’s resident population was gradually reduced by releasing stabilised patients, shortening inpatient stays and reducing admission and readmission rates.
-Programs were implemented to minimise the reinforcement of dependency, hopelessness and other maladaptive behaviours.
+Westborough’s resident population was gradually reduced by releasing stabilized patients, shortening inpatient stays, and reducing admission and readmission rates.
+Programs were implemented to minimize the reinforcement of dependency, hopelessness, and other maladaptive behaviors.

 [Westborough] represents in microcosm the history of the treatment of the mentally ill in this country.
 The hospital changed from a huge institution to one with a dwindling population under deinstitutionalization to a core center that today operates mainly as an outpatient facility.

 By 1970, Westborough’s patient population had decreased to 1,200.
 15 Farming operations began to cease afterward over their cost inefficiencies.
 The piggery closed in 1970, followed by the elimination of all farming operations in 1972.